JBnkn/4369-programming-for-data-analytics/README.md

 In this project, I explored and analysed data from to Dublin's bike-sharing system, DublinBikes, to uncover insights about bike station usage, peak times, and station performance.
 This project demonstrates how data analytics techniques can be applied to real-world public service data to enhance transportation efficiency.

 Key aspects of the project include:
-- Analyzing bike station data and identifying peak usage times.
+- Analysing bike station data and identifying peak usage times
-- Visualising data on a map to illustrate bike station locations and performance.
+- Visualising data on a map to illustrate bike station locations and performance
-- Leveraging time-series analysis to explore patterns in bike availability and demand.
+- Leveraging time-series analysis to explore patterns in bike availability and demand

 ### Modules Used